Dental Concerns Plano, TX

 Gaps Between Teeth

 Our dentist typically uses one of three options to fix the cosmetic issue of gaps between teeth.
 We can use dental crowns, dental veneers or clear aligners.
 Dental crowns and veneers are the most common treatments we use to close gaps between a patients teeth.
 They involve our dentist placing porcelain or resin over existing teeth to close the cosmetic gaps.
-With clear aligners, our dentist can move teeth closer together to create a symmetrical and even smile.
-To learn about your options at our dental office, see Treatment for gaps in teeth.

 Gum Disease